 With the right chemicals, a white lab coat, and a simple flick of the wrist, Krupkin, 42, uses these skills to transform from an Ellicott City husband and father of two into Eric Energy, a science educator and performer putting on close to 300 shows throughout the region each year.

 “I love getting the children to say ‘wow’ as the fog consumes the floor and creeps toward them,” says Krupkin of one of the many experiments he performs for children as part of his act.
 “Knowing that I’m sparking their curiosity and making them want to learn more keeps me going.”

 While it’s now his reality, this wasn’t Krupkin’s lifelong dream.
-Rather, he took an unexpected path to entrepreneurship and running his own science show business.
+Rather, he took an unexpected path to entrepreneurship and ran his own science show business.

 But it just wasn’t the same.

-“Through all of that, I really missed being a scientist,” Krupkin says.
+“Through all that, I missed being a scientist,” Krupkin says.

 That’s when Eric Energy was born.

 Copyright © 2017, Howard County Times, a Baltimore Sun Media Group publication